Tufts University: 21st century

-In 2008, Hines Interests and TUDC, a subsidiary of the university, planned to break ground on the South Station Tower.
-Tufts had acquired the air rights from South Station in 1990, with former President Jean Meyer envisioning a tower that would be the center of medical research.
-Preliminary design was done by Cesar Pelli, with construction scheduled to start in 2017.
-However, Tufts withdrew from the project in 2009.

-On November 30, 2010, the university announced that Anthony P. Monaco, formerly of Oxford University, would become its thirteenth president.
-Monaco's inauguration took place on October 21, 2011.
+Anthony P. Monaco, formerly of Oxford University, became Tufts' thirteenth president on October 21, 2011.

 As of October 15, 2015, Computer Science surpassed International Relations as the largest major at the university, with 466 declared majors.

 On December 22, 2015, the university announced that it would acquire the School of the Museum of Fine Arts.
 The merger was completed on June 30, 2016.
 One of the key figures in the merger, Nancy Bauer, became the dean of the museum school.

 In December 2015, the university completed a reconstruction of the Memorial Stairs.
 A new Central Energy Plant was under construction and set to finish in the summer of 2016.
 It will replace an aging 60-year-old plant and provide new efficiency boilers which in addition to providing the university directly with electricity, heated and chilled water, will help the university cut emissions.
 The university also completed construction of the Science and Engineering Complex (SEC) in 2017.
 The SEC features laboratories and fosters interdisciplinary research between the neuroscience and environmental science departments.
 The SEC joins the newly rehabilitated 574 Boston Avenue in the expansion of classroom and laboratory facilities for the engineering school.
 In the spring of 2022, the university plans to open the newly constructed Joyce Cummings Center, an interdisciplinary academic building which will house the computer science and economics departments, among others.